-Video of the signing ceremony is available here, or you can watch it below:
+Video of the signing ceremony is available here.

 The Multi State Internet Gaming Association (MSIGA) is created as a result of this agreement.
 The MSIGA is a Delaware LLC that is basically seeking to be the hub for interstate online gambling.